tkem/mopidy-mobile/README.rst

   pip install Mopidy-Mobile

-The Android app is available for beta testing for members of the Mopidy `announcement mailing list`_.
-If you are a member and want to participate in testing, please follow these instructions_.
+The Android app is available from the `Google Play`_ store.

 Note that the Web client is designed to be added to your home screen, so it is launched in full-screen "app mode".
 In fact, the only major